Welcome to the Easy MTD help.

 To allow Easy MTD to connect with HMRC on behalf of a taxpayer or business, or all taxpayers and businesses managed by an agent, perform the following actions:

-- Click the applicable Connect link on the Taxpayers page, Businesses page or Agents page to open the Connect to HMRC window and the "Allow your software to connect with HMRC" page (see fig. below) in the default browser.
+- Click the applicable Connect link on the Taxpayers page, Businesses page or Agents page to open the Connect to HMRC window and the "Allow your software to connect with HMRC" page (see figure below) in the default browser.

 - Work through the prompts and pages until the “Sign In using Government Gateway” page is opened.